intel-iot-devkit/how-to-code-samples/equipment-activity-monitor/javascript/README.md

 ![](./../../images/js/equipment-activity.jpg)

-You need to have a Grove* Shield connected to an Arduino\*-compatible breakout board to plug all the Grove* devices into the Grove* Shield.
-Make sure you have the tiny VCC switch on the Grove* Shield set to **5V**.
+You need to have a Grove* Shield connected to an Arduino\*-compatible breakout board to plug all the Grove devices into the Grove Shield.
+Make sure you have the tiny VCC switch on the Grove Shield set to **5V**.

-1. Plug one end of a Grove* cable into the Grove* Sound Sensor, and connect the other end to the A0 port on the Grove* Shield.
+1. Plug one end of a Grove cable into the Grove* Sound Sensor, and connect the other end to the A0 port on the Grove Shield.

-2. Plug one end of a Grove* cable into the Grove* Piezo Vibration Sensor, and connect the other end to the A2 port on the Grove* Shield.
+2. Plug one end of a Grove cable into the Grove* Piezo Vibration Sensor, and connect the other end to the A2 port on the Grove Shield.

-3. Plug one end of a Grove* cable into the Grove* RGB LCD, and connect the other end to any of the I2C ports on the Grove* Shield.
+3. Plug one end of a Grove cable into the Grove* RGB LCD, and connect the other end to any of the I2C ports on the Grove Shield.

-### Manual Intel® Edison setup
+### Manual Intel® Edison board setup

-If you're running this code on your Intel® Edison manually, you need to install some dependencies.
+If you're running this code on your Intel® Edison board manually, you need to install some dependencies.

-To obtain the Node.js* modules needed for this example to execute on Intel® Edison, run the following command:
+To obtain the Node.js* modules needed for this example to execute on the Intel® Edison, board run the following command:

 ```
 npm install
 ```

-### Datastore server setup
+### Data store server setup

-Optionally, you can store the data generated by this sample program in a backend database deployed using Microsoft\* Azure\*, IBM\* Bluemix\*, or AWS\*, along with Node.js\*, and a Redis\* data store.
+Optionally, you can store the data generated by this sample program in a backend database deployed using Microsoft Azure\*, IBM Bluemix\*, or AWS, along with Node.js\*, and a Redis\* data store.

 For information on how to set up your own cloud data server, go to:

 [https://github.com/intel-iot-devkit/intel-iot-examples-datastore](https://github.com/intel-iot-devkit/intel-iot-examples-datastore)

-### MQTT* server setup
+### MQTT server setup

-You can also optionally store the data generated by this sample program using MQTT\*, a machine-to-machine messaging server.
-You can use MQTT* to connect to Microsoft\* Azure\*, IBM\* Bluemix\*, or AWS\*.
+You can also optionally store the data generated by this sample program using MQTT, a machine-to-machine messaging server.
+You can use MQTT to connect to Microsoft Azure\*, IBM Bluemix\*, or AWS.

 For information on how to connect to your own cloud MQTT* messaging server, go to: